- DTP Success Team

 There are three types of rocks: igneous, sedimentary, and metamorphic.

-Intrusive igneous rocks form when magma cools and crystallizes below the Earth's surface.
+Intrusive Igneous Rocks: Form when magma cools and crystallizes below the Earth's surface.
+Examples include granite and diorite.

-Extrusive igneous rocks form when magma cools and crystallizes above the Earth's surface.
+Extrusive Igneous Rocks: Form when magma cools and crystallizes above the Earth's surface.
+Examples include basalt and pumice.

 Sedimentary rocks are formed from eroded fragments of other rocks deposited in layers.